Esri/jsapi-resources/esm-samples/jsapi-angular-cli/README.md

 ---
 ## Known issues

+* Some of the SDKs widgets may not work correctly in Angular 16+.
+This is due to a Calcite bug affecting the enabling/disabling buttons via two-way data binding: https://github.com/Esri/calcite-design-system/issues/7729.
+The bug applies to all Calcite versions greater than `1.2.0`.
+A temporary workaround is to disable zone.js monkey patching of DOM `click` events by setting this flag: `windows.__zone_symbol__UNPATCHED_EVENTS = ['click']`.
+More information is available in [Issue #481](https://github.com/Esri/jsapi-resources/issues/481#issuecomment-1687048980).

 * In order to use the APIs TypeScript [decorators](https://developers.arcgis.com/javascript/latest/api-reference/esri-core-accessorSupport-decorators.html), set the [`useDefineForClassFields`](https://www.typescriptlang.org/tsconfig#useDefineForClassFields) option to `false` in `tsconfig.compilerOptions`.

 * If you are seeing CommonJS or AMD dependency warnings you can supress them in your build output through a property setting in `angular.json`, this won't affect functionality.
 This may not be needed if you upgrade to Angular 15+.
 Also, consider upgrading to the latest version of the ArcGIS JS API by running `npm i @arcgis/core@latest`.